 Strengths

-Best article-level legal framing of any tool reviewed: /compliance/ enumerates Art 4, 6, 8, 9, 16, 18, 19–21
+Best article-level legal framing of any tool reviewed: /compliance/ enumerates Art 4, 6, 8, 9, 16, 18, 19–21 and links to a dedicated page for each of the 27 EU transpositions

 Retention is configurable AND auto-purged: RETENTION_MONTHS_OPTIONS [12,24,36,60] + RetentionCleanupJob